bebasid/bebasid/dev/readme/USAGE.en.md

 ## Linux

-Open terminal, type or copy the command below, then enter.
+Open the terminal, type or copy the command below, then enter.

 ```
 # Install